 About Jean Marie Cox

-Jean Marie Cox is SLU's assistant vice president of enrollment and dean of admission.
+Jean Marie Cox is SLU's associate vice president of enrollment and dean of admission.
 She joined the admission team in September of 2008.
 Prior to that, she served as the Director of Recruitment at Marshall University in West Virginia and held various positions at Louisiana State University in the Office of Undergraduate Admission and the Office of Recruitment.

 She received her undergraduate and graduate degrees in public relations and human resource education from Southeast Missouri State University and Louisiana State University, respectively.
 She plans to complete the doctoral program in Educational Leadership at Saint Louis University.